Andrew011002/Logistic-Regression/README.md

 ## Description

-Logistic regression is a popular statistical method used for modeling the probability of a certain class or event and is rudimentary for anyone getting started with machine learning.
-The goal of Logistic Regression is: given an input x, predict the probability that it belongs to the class y.
+Logistic regression is a rudimentary statistical method commonly employed for modeling the probability of a given class or event.

-To accomplish this, we obtain a dataset containing inputs and labels.
-Next, we preprocess the dataset in order to train and test the logistic regression model (e.g. vectorizing, reshaping, normalization, etc.).
-After, we initialize our model; setting up the weights and bias so that we can peform a linear transform on vectorized inputs.
-We then define an activation function (sigmoid) to squeeze the linear transform into the interval [0, 1] (the resultant value tells us the liklihood that x is y).
-Following this, we define our loss function (log loss for binary classification) which we can use to tell us the cost of our weights on the function (i.e. how good or bad the current state of the model is at predicting an input x to its respective label y).
-Using a training loop, we can iteratively apply the forward pass of the model to the inputs to get our model's predictions.
-We'll calculate the loss and use a little bit of calculus to find the gradients (i.e. the negative slope of a function at a point) at the weights and bias respectively.
-To "learn" our weights and bias, we can apply a small constant(learning rate) to their gradients and subract them from the current weights and bias respecitvely.
-Hopefully after many iterations, we'll have a model that accuractely predicts inputs to their correct labels even for a dataset the model hasn't seen.
+It serves as a fundamental starting point for anyone venturing into machine learning.
+The objective is to predict the likelihood that a given input _x_ belongs to a specific class _y_.

+To achieve this, a dataset containing relevant inputs and labels is first obtained.
+The dataset is then preprocessed, which involves steps like vectorizing, reshaping, and normalizing, to make it suitable for training and testing the logistic regression model.
+The model itself is initialized by setting up the weights and bias, which will be used for a linear transformation of the preprocessed inputs.
+Following this, a sigmoid activation function is applied to squeeze the linearly transformed inputs into an interval [0, 1].
+This result provides an estimate of the probability that _x_ is _y_.
+To assess the model's performance, a loss function—specifically log loss for binary classification—is utilized.
+This gives an indication of how closely the model's predicted probabilities align with the actual labels.
+With the model, loss function, and data in place, a training loop is executed.
+During each iteration of this loop, a forward pass is performed to generate the model's predictions, after which the loss is calculated.
+Calculus is then used to find the gradients with respect to the weights and bias.
+These gradients, when scaled by a learning rate, are used to update the model's weights and bias term.
+Ideally, after numerous iterations, the model should be capable of making accurate predictions, even on unseen data.

-> **Note**: _To stabilize numerical values for applying the sigmoid activation and calculating loss, the input vectors to the functions are clipped within a range._
+> **Note**: _To stabilize numerical values for applying the sigmoid activation and calculating loss for this implementation of logistic regression, the input vectors to the functions are clipped within a range._

 ---